 The hallmark of the General Education Requirement is FIQWS, the Freshman Writing Inquiry Seminar.
 In their first semester freshmen take this six-credit seminar, organized around a specific topic (there can be as many as 60 different topics offered in the fall semester).
-3 hours of the seminar are spent with a full-time faculty member exploring the specific topic, and 3 hours with a writing instructor, who is often a member of our graduate writing program, in an intensive, 3-hour writing complement that uses the content material provided by the topic seminar.
+3 hours of the seminar are spent with a faculty member exploring the specific topic, and 3 hours with a writing instructor, who is often a member of our graduate writing program, in an intensive, 3-hour writing complement that uses the content material provided by the topic seminar.
 Writing instructor and discipline-based instructor work in coordination.

 Resources for FIQWS Instructors